Shifts-Project/shifts/mswml/README.md

 	--path_save "/path/to/baselines/dir/seed${seed}"
 done
 ```

 2. Evaluation.

 Compute performance metrics (nDSC, lesion F1 score, nDSC R-AAC) for an ensemble of models.
-Metrics are displayed in console.
+Metrics are displayed in the terminal.

 ```bash
 python mswml/test.py \